sparkbox/standard/build_process/README.md

 Other remote environments can exist within this pipeline (a QA, or quality assurance environment, for example), depending on the project's needs.

-Given this pipeline structure, a deployment workflow can be established and automated, wherein the project's code is tested in and escalated through each of the environments until it is deemed ready for its consumers and ultimately deployed to the production environment.
+Given this pipeline structure, a deployment workflow can be established and automated wherein the project's code is tested in and escalated through each of the environments until it is deemed ready for its consumers and ultimately deployed to the production environment.

-Often, URLs are created for each environment, so that the project can be tested and viewed in each state of the pipeline.
-Note that access to each environment's URL, with the exception of the production environment, should be protected with a username and password, so that unauthorized users can't gain access to those environments.
-The usernames and passwords for those URLs should be stored in 1Password, so that the entire team has access to the environments.
+Often, we create URLs for each environment so that the project can be tested and viewed in each state of the pipeline.
+Note that access to each environment's URL, with the exception of the production environment, should be protected with a username and password.
+The usernames and passwords for those URLs are stored in 1Password so that the entire team has access to the environments.

 ### Deployments and Hosting

 At Sparkbox, we tend to favor hosting services that allow for ease of orchestration of deployment pipelines.

-Services that we prefer include:
+These are some services we prefer:
   * [Heroku](https://www.heroku.com/)
   * [Netlify](https://www.netlify.com/)

 ### "Review Apps" or "PR Deploys"

-For projects that take advantage of deployment pipelines, we find it very helpful to enable "review apps" or "PR deploys".
-A review app or PR deploy can be described as a Git branch-based temporary deployment of the website or web app, that is created upon the initiation of a pull request.
+For projects that take advantage of deployment pipelines, we find it very helpful to enable "review apps" or "PR deploys."
+A review app or PR deploy can be described as a Git branch-based temporary deployment of the website or web app, which is created upon the initiation of a pull request.
 The PR deploy allows project contributors (and clients) to access a URL and view the current state of the project relative to the changes taking place in that branch and pull request.
 Heroku has helpful [documentation about their review apps](https://devcenter.heroku.com/articles/github-integration-review-apps).

 ---